jeanpommier/ogr2vrt_simple/README.md

 pip install ogr2vrt-simple
 ```

+### Install on Windows, using OSGeo4W
+OSGeo4W provides handy support for installing several useful libraries.
+It will make it easy to install this package.
+You will have to launch the OSGeo4W setup tool (either from a fresh new install, or look into the OSGeo4W menu, for a Setup entry).
+After a few steps, you can select the packages you want to install.
+You will have to make sure you are installing
+- gdal
+- gdal-devel
+- python3-core
+- python3-pip
+- python3-devel
+- python3-gdal

+- Go on and install them if necessary.

+Then open the OSGeo4W console and type `pip install ogr2vrt_simple`.
+It should install without trouble.
+If there are troubles, read carefully the error message, you might have missed one package to install using OSGeo4W setup tool.

 ## Use the CLI
 Once installed, you will have the `ogr2vrt_cli` command available.
 For now, it is limited to only one sub-command, `generate-vrt`:
 ```